Fortline89/ELK-project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-What aspect of security do load balancers protect?
-Availability
+The aspect of security that load balancers protect is Availability.

-What is the advantage of a jump box?
-Used as a SAW (Secured Admin Station) and provides an extra layer of security for running administrative tasks.
+The jump box is advantageous beacuse it is used as a SAW (Secured Admin Station) and provides an extra layer of security for running administrative tasks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- What does Filebeat watch for?
-Log files/events/location and forwards to Elasticsearch or Logstash
+- Filebeat watches for log files/events/location on the web Vms and forwards them to Elasticsearch or Logstash.
-- What does Metricbeat record?
-Data(statistical and metric) from operating system and other services that are running on the server.
+- Metricbeat records metric and statistical data generated from the operating system and other services that are running on the web VMs.

 The configuration details of each machine may be found below.